Skip to content

 Use Shopify Discounts

 When you're buying a plan on Shopify, you can choose three-year, biannual, or annual payments.
-If you opt for annual payments, you get a 10% discount on the plan price.
+Opting for annual payments gives you a 10% discount on the plan price.

 Choose a Lower-Priced Plan

 If increasing your subscription period is not an option, then downgrading your plan is another way to reduce your Shopify costs.
-For example, if you're on the $299 per month Advanced Shopify plan, you can downgrade to the Shopify plan.
+For example, if you're on the $399 per month Advanced Shopify plan, you can downgrade to the Grow plan that’s just $105 per month.

 Use Shopify Payments